 - Click Generate Snapshot to make a new snapshot that reflects how the current snapshot was altered by your modeling.
 The entire snapshot is included, not just the events that were part of the Optimizer lists.

 - Click Generate List to see the new snapshot in a table format, similar to the Table page of a snapshot with a few exceptions:

 - The Outcome column indicates whether the Optimizer placed a class.

-- Check the Optimized box to limit the view to just the results that were part of the Optimizer lists.
+- The Optimized box (which is checked by default) limits the view to just the results that were part of the Optimizer lists.